jerryjappinen/Servant/site/content/technical-docs/about/about.md

 We distinguish four groups of users that work with Servant.
 On each step you have to know a little bit more:

 1. **Users** install Servant and publish sites.
-2. **Web developers** create or customize themes and templates to create their customized web sites.
+2. **Web developers** create or customize layouts and templates to create their customized web sites.
 3. **Backend developers** write new backend actions for custom server-side functionality (e.g. accessing a database).
 4. **Servant contributors** develop Servant and write new features for the core system.